srechner/marathon/README.md

 An API description can be found [here](./doc/marathon.pdf) (It's a start and will be gradually improved.)

-### Current ToDo's:
-* Improving Documentation / API Description
-* Integrating of network analysis
-* Integrating additional chains
-* Setting up new experiments

-### Requirements:
+### Installation:

 This library is developed and tested at Linux systems (primarily Ubuntu).
 In principle it should possible to migrate the library to other operating systems.

-Building the marathon library requires the following libraries:
+Building the marathon software requires various third party libraries:
  * `Boost`
  * a BLAS implementation (e.g. `OpenBLAS`)
  * `Arpack++`
  * `SuperLU`
  * `CUDA` (optional)

-### Installation:

 This instruction shows how to build the library and run the [MixingBounds](./applications/MixingBounds/) example at a fresh Ubuntu 16.04 system.